Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Example Custom Moves.md

 Nightmares

 *When **you go to sleep in this town**, count how many times you have slept here and roll +sleeps.
-On a 10+, you have nightmare visions of what is to come and you know it can’t be stopped: you must **act under pressure** to break out of your despair and actually do something about the visions.
+On a 10+, you have nightmare visions of what is to come and you know it can’t be stopped: you must **[[Act Under Pressure]]** to break out of your despair and actually do something about the visions.
 On a 7-9 you have nightmare visions of what’s coming, but that’s all.
 On a miss, you sleep like a baby.*

 This move belongs to the location threat that describes the town.
 It is another roll type move, that tells [[the hunters]] that this town is in big trouble, and they need to sort it out before too many nights pass.

 Calling The Flame Spirits

-Here’s a move for a hunter who made the **use magic** move a lot for a particular effect, so we decided to make a custom move for that spell.
+Here’s a move for a hunter who made the **[[Use Magic]]** move a lot for a particular effect, so we decided to make a custom move for that spell.

 *When you **call the flame spirits** you need to spill some very strong liquor into a fire and call the spirits by name (as many or as few names as you want).
 Roll +Weird.
 On a 10+ all the spirits you named come, and they’ll tell you some specific things and burn anything you want.
 On a 7-9 one of them comes and tells you some obscure things and then it burns some stuff, mostly what you wanted burned.
 On a miss, the fire spirits are angered.
 They might refuse your summons for a long time, or some of them might appear and demand a significant sacrifice from you right now, or else.*

-This is another roll move, designed to be a slightly different version of **use magic** that deals with this particular spell.
-Note that it is safer, but a lot more specific, than the **use magic** move.
+This is another roll move, designed to be a slightly different version of **[[Use Magic]]** that deals with this particular spell.
+Note that it is safer, but a lot more specific, than the **[[Use Magic]]** move.

 Inaccurate Memories